 IDEXX Points may be applied against the purchase price of IDEXX products and services purchased in the future or applied to trade receivables due to us.
 IDEXX Points that have not yet been used by customers are classified as a liability until use or expiration occurs.
-We estimate the amount of IDEXX Points expected to expire, or breakage, based on historical expirations and we recognize the estimated benefit of breakage as IDEXX Points are issued to customers.
+We estimate the amount of IDEXX Points expected to expire, or breakage, based on historical expirations and we recognize the estimated benefit of breakage in proportion to actual redemptions of IDEXX Points by customers.
 On November 30 of each year, unused IDEXX Points earned before January 1 of the prior year generally expire and any variance from the breakage estimate is accounted for as a change in estimate.
-This variance was not material for the years ended December 31, 2013, 2012 and 2011.
+This variance was not material for the years ended December 31, 2014, 2013 and 2012.